Text Files - Basic Operations (in Python)

 Count the occurrences of a given word in a text file

 Loop through each word in the file (assuming words are separated by spaces), and print out how many times a search term is found.
 For simplicity, this program does not account for punctuation, which would cause problems in this code.
+(See the Word frequency counter example below for one way to strip punctuation.)

 #open a text file in read mode

-f = open("mydata.txt", "r")
+f = open("data/mydata.txt", "r")

 #get the full text from the file

-theFullText = f.read()
+the_full_text = f.read()

 #split the text into a List of words by space delimiters

-words = theFullText.split()
+words = the_full_text.split()

 #what word are we looking for?

-searchTerm = "Ronkonkoma"
+search_term = "Ronkonkoma"

 #keep a counter of how many times we found the word that we're looking for